Advertiser Disclosure

 • One or more staple foods account for over 50% of your gross retail sales.

-Are you qualified?
-Good!
-Simply point your browser to the FNS website, and you can get started.
-Before you can apply for a SNAP permit, you’ll need to establish an eAuthentication Account with the FNS to verify your identity.
+If you’re qualified, go to the How Do I Apply to Accept Benefits? page on the FNS website.
+You’ll need to establish an eAuthentication Account with the FNS to verify your identity.
 This step can be completed online in just a few minutes.

-Once you have an eAuthentication Account, you’ll need to fill out and submit both an application and supporting documentation.
+Once you have an eAuthentication Account, fill out and submit an application and supporting documentation.
 After your eAuthentication Account is approved, you’ll have 30 days to complete and submit the application and all supporting documents.

 • A copy of your current business license